panad5/lab1/README.md

 # lab1
 Lab 1 Visualizations:
-Site that shows BC fun facts when button is clicked
+Page that shows BC fun facts when button is clicked